 3. Easy Integration with Other Platforms

 Integrating cloud systems with existing tools, like CRM and analytics platforms, has always been challenging.
-In 2022, businesses reported a 34% reduction in integration time when using cloud contact centers versus on-premise.
+Businesses have reported a 34% reduction in integration time when using cloud contact centers versus on-premise.
 This ease of integration allows companies to operate more efficiently without dealing with complex software configurations.

 As cloud contact centers drive agility and cost-efficiency, businesses may still wonder if on-premise solutions offer unique benefits worth considering.